nirv-ai/docs/docker/README.md

 > run: runs a registry
 > reset: purges and restarts a registry
 > tag: tag a single image and pushes it to registry
-> tag_running: tags the image of all running containers and pushes all to registry
+> tag-running: tags the image of all running containers and pushes all to registry

 ```